 Because music is auditory (hearing), kinesthetic/tactile (movement), and tactual (elicits emotion), it stimulates cognitive function.
 Adding the printed word (song lyrics), music also stimulates the visual modality.
 Through emotion and patterning, music provides deeper meaning for the individual and therefore enhances the learning process.
 Repetitive musical learning formats (songs, poems, rhymes) are dynamic and effective vehicles for cumulative learning.

-More than 80% of all information processed by the brain comes in through our ears!
+A large portion of all information processed by the brain comes in through our ears!
 The brain commonly stores information with mental strategies, such as rhymes.
 This is an invaluable way for the brain to remember and recall information.
 When rhymes are added to music, a powerful teaching tool is born: A Song.

 Advertisers utilize songs and musical techniques with clever jingles to help us remember their products.
 Songs have historically been used as effective vehicles to help students remember information – beginning with the ABC Song!
 Educators know that songs can play a vital role in the formation of character traits.
 Research over the past 30 years has proven a causal connection between negative song lyrics and negative behaviors.
 Conversely, songs that communicate character-building thoughts and ideas have a positive impact on the minds and behaviors of students.